PENN ALEXANDER & WHYY MEDIA LABS

 Participating students learn video and audio production, critical thinking, STEM education skills, problem solving, research, develop a strong sense of self-efficacy and are better prepared for a wide variety of workplaces.
 Students also learn valuable life skills like how to work in teams, how to plan projects, and how to solve difficult problems.

-A WHYY media instructor runs an after-school documentary or news workshop at each school, teaching students to tell stories about topics that concern them.
+A WHYY media instructor helps to run an after-school documentary or news workshop at each school, teaching students to tell stories about topics that concern them.
 The instructor also brings WHYY’s tried and true teacher professional development to school, training educators to use media production as a tool in their classrooms.

 Teachers trained to use media arts in the classroom through this program are better able to foster student engagement, provide richer, project-based learning and can incorporate the STEM approach across subject area.